 Coconut flour is made from dehydrated and ground coconut.
 It’s great for baking thanks to its naturally sweet and mild coconut flavor.
-Coconut flour can be used in a variety of recipes as a substitute for wheat flour and is a popular flour used in gluten-free and grain-free baking.
-Keep in mind however, that it cannot be used as a 1-to-1 replacement for wheat flour in a recipe.
+Coconut flour can be used in a variety of recipes as a substitute for wheat flour and is a popular gluten-free and grain-free flour alternative used in baking.
+Keep in mind, however, that it cannot be used as a 1-to-1 replacement for wheat flour in a recipe.

 While coconut flour does have a mild, sweet coconut flavor it doesn’t taste exactly like taking a bite of fresh coconut.
 The flavor is more subdued and a bit drier.
 It pairs well with other strong flavors such as banana, chocolate and even savory spices.

 When baking with coconut flour, don’t expect it to behave exactly like ordinary flour.
-Since it doesn’t contain starch as grain-based flours do, and can’t be substituted one-to-one for wheat flour in baking.
+Since it doesn’t contain starch as grain-based flours do, it can’t be substituted one-to-one for wheat flour in baking.

 A little bit goes a long way.
 Because of how absorbent it is, coconut flour is best limited to about 25% of the total flour used in a recipe.
 A good rule of thumb is 1/4 to 1/3 cup of coconut flour for 1 cup of regular flour.
 When flour absorbs water, the starches gelatinize, but when coconut flour absorbs liquid it becomes soggy, resulting in a heavier, denser baked good.